What is Kirtan?

 How can I attend Kirtan with Allison?

-Subscribe through Teachable at the top of this page, and join live as a drop-in through the link on the homepage.
-If you can’t make it live, the kirtan will be available for seasonal subscribers to view through the Teachable portal at your leisure.
+Subscribe through Teachable at the top of this page.
+If you can’t make it live, the kirtan will be available for subscribers to view through the Teachable portal at your leisure.